Sometimes when things seem to be going smoothly, things can take a turn for the worse.

 If the above strategies are not enough for your circumstances, you might need to dig a little deeper into your spending to trim the fat.
-Try online budgeting software such as Mint to record all of your spending.
+Making a budget can be very helpful to your goals.
+Try an online budgeting software such as Mint to record all of your spending.
 Once it’s all split up into categories you can get a much better idea of where you might be spending too much money.

 For some people they might be spending too much on entertainment.
+Some can’t live without cable TV while some can’ resist watching the season’s baseball game.
 If your hardship is particularly tough, that may be something you have to drastically scale back on.
 Instead find inexpensive entertainment that can keep your happy.

 If clothes shopping is your vice, try to limit that as much as possible.
 When you do need clothes, try the thrift stores or check ebay for good deals.